vshah24/Data-Warehouse-with-AWS/README.md

       * The data is loaded in the tables inside your redshift database.You can use Query Editor in the AWS Redshift console for this.
 7. Delete the redshift cluster when finished so we don't pay for it unecessarily.

-  ## Summary
+## Technologies Used
- Project builds an ETL pipeline (Extract, Transform, Load) to create the DB and tables in AWS Redshift cluster, fetch data from JSON files stored in AWS S3, process the data, and insert the data to AWS Redshift DB.
- Technologies used for this Project : Python, SQL, AWS S3 and AWS Redshift DB.
+  Python, SQL, AWS S3 and AWS Redshift DB.